bachelor-2014/report/v2/software.md

 In this chapter we will first describe how the software in the Splotbot is implemented.
 We will then compare the Splotbot's software with the EvoBot's software.
-Then we will look at how the EvoBot's core software application is constructed and finally we will look at how the core software accessed the EvoBot's hardware
+Then we will look at how the EvoBot's core software application is constructed and finally we will look at how the core software accesses the EvoBot's hardware

 ##Description of the software running Splotbot
 <!-- Controlling using GCode -->
 The core of the software that is used to run Splotbot is the Printrun python based software.
 Printrun is made for RepRap 3D printers.
-It takes gcode instructions and translates them to motor movements etc. used to 3D print items.
-The Splotbot can therefor be controlled by writing a set of gcode instructions to move it's xy axes.
+It takes gcode instructions and translates them to motor movements etc. and is built for 3D printing items by controlling the movement of the hardware.
+The Splotbot can be controlled by writing a set of gcode instructions to move it's hardware because most of the common functionality is available in gcode like moving axis.

 <!-- Python code -->
 Written on top of the Printrun code is Splotbots custom python software.
-This software generates gcode that can then be run by Printrun to get Splotbot to perform actions.
+This software generates gcode that executed by Printrun to get Splotbot to perform actions.
 The Splotbot software is structured much like a library and contains code for doing camera calibration, droplet tracking, robot movement and controlling the syringes.
 In combination these features can be used to design